guivo/qrscad_gen/Readme.md

 Through the customizer it is possible to control the follwing parameters:

+* **TileThick**: controls the thickness of the base tile layer.
-* **BaseSize**: controls the thickness of the base layer and the QR code layer.
+* **CodeThick**: controls the thickness of the QR code layer.
 * **BlockSize**: the QR code is composed by cubes, or blocks, thi parameters control the XY size, in mm, of each block.
-This parameter also controls the size of the tile where the QR code is places.
+This parameter also controls the size of the tile below the QR code.
-* **nElements**: allow to change the number elements copmosing the tile, in X and Y direction.
-By defualt is equal to the number of elements required by the code adding 2, allowing a 1 block minimal frame around the QR code.
-Increasing this value allows to increas the frame, combining the change with the Offset parameters.
-* **Offset**: allow to change the starting point of the QR code from the top/left corner.

-***Warning** there are no checks to validate the model, if in example the nElements is too small and produce a bad model there are currently no warnings.
+* **Frame**: frame surrounding the QR code, as number of equivalent blocks.

+***Warning** if impossible values are set in the Customizer the solid can be broken.
+A Block size too small can result in difficult prints, choose this value according the nozzle size.